stefanoborini/book-the-software-company/02-on-agile-development.md

 # 2 On Agile Development

-Agile is a set of guidelines on how to deliver quality software, skipping unproductive parts that do not deliver value and focusing on a fast release cycle.
-The set of principles of Agile focus on lightweight processes, an incremental approach to software delivery, and a strong focus on people rather than paperwork.
+Agile is a set of guidelines on how to deliver quality software, skipping unproductive or inefficient parts that do not deliver value and focusing on a fast release cycle.
+The set of principles of Agile focus on lightweight processes, an incremental approach to software delivery, and a strong focus on people and direct communication rather than paperwork.
+In other words, minimum viable burocracy to deliver minimum viable products in small, achievable and measurable steps, new feature after new feature.

-In other words, minimum viable burocracy to deliver minimum viable products in small, achievable and measurable steps.
-On paper, it's an excellent way to get things done.
+On paper, Agile is an excellent way to get things done.
 Unfortunately, no plan can face direct conflict with the enemy.
 I've seen plenty of mistakes made by companies pretending or claiming to use Agile, while in fact they use anything but Agile, completely neglecting the advantages of Agile by compromising on its assumptions.

-Don't get me wrong, I am a strong Agile supporter and Advanced Certified Scrum Master.
-What I mean is that the whole concept of Agile is often corrupted in its application by managers and executives due to the strong disconnection between what Agile methodologies are and what these people think they are.
+Don't get me wrong, I am a strong Agile supporter.
+What I mean is that the whole concept of Agile is often corrupted in its application by managers and executives due to the strong disconnection between what Agile methodologies *are* and what these people *think they are*.

-The typical scenario is the following: upper management and executives decide to "go agile" because someone sold them the idea that it's a better and faster way to achieve results.
-Lower management and teams realise that in order to do agile, they would need not only to rewire how the external interactions work, but also their framework against the "accepted company practices" in terms of deadlines, meeting schedules, manufacturing process, stakeholder availability, and Gantt charting labeling from upper management.
+The typical scenario is the following: upper management and executives decide to "go agile" because it is sold as a more effective and faster way to deliver results.
+Lower management and teams realise that in order to implement an agile framework, they would need not only to rewire how the external interactions work, but also their framework against the "accepted company practices" in terms of deadlines, meeting schedules, manufacturing process, stakeholder availability, and Gantt charting labeling from upper management.
 In addition to that,